XanaduAI/SFOpenBoson/doc/bosehubbard.rst

 .. sectionauthor:: Josh Izaac <josh@xanadu.ai>

-A Bose-Hubbard model describes the dynamics of multiple bosons on a lattice composed of orthonormal vertices or nodes, with the overall energy of the system dependent on the location of the bosons, surrounding potentials, and possible interactions.
+The Bose-Hubbard model describes the dynamics of multiple bosons on a lattice composed of orthogonal positions states — referred to as vertices or nodes — with the overall energy of the system dependent on the location of the bosons, surrounding potentials, and possible interactions.

 Bose-Hubbard Hamiltonians have the following form: